ClusterHQ/software_dev_templates_and_checklists/code_review/fog_creek-code_review-checklist.md

 - [ ] Could any test code be replaced with the use of an existing API?

+# Guidelines for the Reviewer:

+- [ ] Is this a good solution regardless of my own preferences to solve the problem (there is more than one way to do it)
+- [ ] If I am not happy with a particular piece of code, can I match it with one the guidelines listed at the top of this document ?
+- [ ] Have I provided an example re-implementation code for the piece I don't particularly agree ?
+- [ ] Have I only provided constructive feedback?
+- [ ] Are my concerns enough to 'block' this code to be merged?

 # Attribution

 This template came verbatim from the [Fog Creek blog post with a Code Review